 In 2014 she received the Pennington Dance Group Space Grant @ ARC and the UCLA Hothouse Residency to create her critically acclaimed work, (UN)BRIDALED.
-Hailed as "the type of show that keeps concert dance relevant in our lives" by LA Dance Review and "an unrivaled dance theater experience" by Theatre Ghost, (UN)BRIDALED was most recently adapted with a new cast of South African women and performed at The Wits Theatre's Human Rights & Social Justice Season 2016 in Johannesburg, South Africa.
+Hailed as "the type of show that keeps concert dance relevant in our lives" by LA Dance Review and "an unrivaled dance theater experience" by Theatre Ghost, (UN)BRIDALED was adapted with a cast of South African women and performed at The Wits Theatre's Human Rights & Social Justice Season 2016 in Johannesburg, South Africa.
 There, it was hailed as "riveting... a physical and emotional feat" by Creative Feel magazine.
-Also in 2016, she was invited as a Resident Choreographer to set new work at California State University of Los Angeles (Cal State LA) for the Department of Theater & Dance’s annual winter concert.
-This year, she is conducting a year-long choreography residency for the LA-based Viver Brasil Dance Company, who commissioned Cor Da Pele, a dance concert work selected by the National Endowment for the Arts as one of the top 40 best choreographic works of 2018.
-Other choreography credits include collaborations with visual artist Carolina Caycedo on the experimental film Apariciones / Apparitions (commissioned by The Huntington Library and officially selected for the Motion Capture series at Highways Space), music videos for the YouTube sensation Watsky (including “Moral of the Story” (over 6 million views) and Buzfeed's "What Does Music Look Like?" (over 1 million views).
+In 2017 she began a multi-year choreography residency with the LA-based Viver Brasil Dance Company, who commissioned Cor Da Pele, a dance concert work selected by the National Endowment for the Arts as one of the top 40 best choreographic works of 2018.
+Other choreography credits include collaborations with visual artist Carolina Caycedo on the experimental film Apariciones / Apparitions (commissioned by The Huntington Library and officially selected for the Motion Capture series at Highways Space), music videos for the YouTube sensation Watsky (including “Moral of the Story” with over 9 million views), and live tours nation-wide with the rising East LA-based band Las Cafeteras.

 Magalhães holds a B.A. in World Arts and Cultures with a Dance Concentration from UCLA, where she was the recipient of the international Moss Scholarship ($76,000) and had the opportunity to study with renowned artists such as David Rousseve, Victoria Marks, Barak Marshall, Susan Foster, Rennie Harris, Ronit Ziv, Maria Gillespie, and Cheng-Chieh Yu.
-Additionally, she has trained extensively with Mathew Rushing (Alvin Ailey), Jawole Zollar, Chanon Judson & Samantha Spies (Urban Bush Women), Maria Bauman (MBDance), Ishmael Houston Jones (Movement Research), Jackie "Miss Funk" Lopez (Versa-Style), Cutumba Folclórico (Cuba), Mestre Valmir (Capoeira Angola FICA, Salvador Bahia), Angel Vianna College (Rio de Janeiro), Paco Gomes (FUNCEB Escola de Dança, Salvador Bahia), Rosangela Silvestre & Vera Passos of Bahia, Brazil, and conducted separate two-month long apprenticeships with Urban Bush Women in NYC and Gregory Maqoma of Vuyani Dance Theatre in South Africa in 2016.
+Additionally, she has trained extensively in contemporary dance with Maria Bauman, House and Hip Hop with Jackie "Miss Funk" Lopez of Versa-Style, Afro-Brazilian dance with Rosangela Silvestre & Vera Passos of Bahia, Brazil, and conducted separate two-month long apprenticeships with Urban Bush Women in NYC and Gregory Maqoma of Vuyani Dance Theatre in South Africa in 2016.
 She is also an alum of the Association of Performing Arts Presenters (APAP) Emerging Leaders Institute (2014) & Director's Lab West (2014).

-For seven years, Magalhães worked with CONTRA-TIEMPO Urban Latin Dance Theater, touring nationally and internationally to places such as North Carolina, New York, Minnesota, Virginia, Washington D.C., Florida, Arizona, Montana, and Cuba.
-During her time at CONTRA-TIEMPO, she wore the titles of Performer, Teaching Artist, Resident Choreographer, Assistant Artistic Director and ultimately Artistic Director Interim, playing a crucial role in the company’s development of a unique and powerful dance activist methodology.
-Magalhães has had the honor of performing and touring with various other choreographers and companies, including the all-female dance collective she helped co-found, Soul Lab Dance Project, Victoria Marks’s “Smallest Gesture, Grandest Frame”, voted runner-up in REDCAT Theater’s A.W.A.R.D. show, Viver Brasil dance company (as part of their Disneyland production of “Viva Navidad!” and alongside Grammy Award-winning artist Sergio Mendes at the world-famous 18,000 seat theater Hollywood Bowl), , and more recently as a guest soloist with Maria Bauman's MBDance Company and guest artist with Bessie Award-winning choreographer Joya Powell and her company Movement Of The People.
+For seven years, Magalhães worked with CONTRA-TIEMPO Urban Latin Dance Theater as a Performer, Teaching Artist, Resident Choreographer, Director of Arts Education, Assistant Artistic Director and ultimately Artistic Director Interim, playing a crucial role in the company’s development of a unique and powerful dance activist methodology.
+Magalhães has also performed in works by Victoria Marks (Smallest Gesture, Grandest Frame, voted runner-up in REDCAT Theater’s A.W.A.R.D. show in 2011), Viver Brasil Dance Company (alongside Grammy Award-winning artist Sergio Mendes at the world-famous 18,000 seat theater Hollywood Bowl), as a guest soloist with Maria Bauman's MBDance Company, and as a guest artist with Bessie Award-winning choreographer Joya Powell and her company Movement Of The People.

 While Magalhães is based in Los Angeles, she has special ties to Latin America and especially Brazil, her native country, as she routinely travels to conduct her artistic research and share her work.